 Miscalculating The Liquid Calories

 With our horse blinkers on, we unhesitatingly shift focus from solid to liquid food.
 (You feel foolish already, don’t you?)
-All food, whether solid or liquid, is broken down into the same complexes—fat, protein, and carbohydrate.
-In simpler words, substituting solid foods with liquid ones does not necessarily mean your cutting back on calories.
-In fact, the smoothies, sodas, coffees, and sweetened juices that you so guiltlessly enjoy are actually adding to your waistline.
+All food, whether solid or liquid, is broken down into the same complexes – fat, protein, and carbohydrate.
+In simpler words, substituting solid foods with liquid ones does not necessarily mean you’re cutting back on calories.
+In fact, the smoothies, sodas, coffees, and sweetened juices that you so enjoy without any guilt are actually adding to your waistline.

 Leaving The Reins A Little Too Loose On Cheat Days

-Sleep well to regulate your hunger hormones, ensure your meals are fresh and balanced (fats+proteins+carbs+vitamin D),…
+Sleep well to regulate your hunger hormones and ensure your meals are fresh and balanced (fats+proteins+carbs+vitamin D)…

 …drink plenty of water, lift weights, and don’t stress.
 You’ll be a lean mean metabolic machine even before you know it.